 The party that is currently screaming fiscal restraint is spending mad taxpayer money defending its hateful ideology.
 Millions have so far been spent fighting (and losing) to stop healthcare reform, the privatization of prisons, drug testing of welfare recipients, drug testing of all state workers (except legislators and Rick Scott), voter suppression laws, radical gun laws (Docs vs. Glocks), redistricting, and the shifting of pension costs onto state workers.

-And this latest expensive failure just happened: Our tax dollars went to defend what the judge correctly desscribed as a "blatantly unconstitutional" policy to deny American citizens the right to in-state tuition unless their parents could prove legal residency.
+And this latest expensive failure just happened: Our tax dollars went to defend what the judge correctly described as a "blatantly unconstitutional" policy to deny American citizens the right to in-state tuition unless their parents could prove legal residency.

 Naturally, we were the ONLY state that had this ridiculous requirement.